Aloha, Amazon Seller!

 1. Do a Keyword Research

 When you’d like to make search for the most profitable Amazon niches, it is preferable to use ‘long tail’ keywords.
-A ‘long tail’ search term is the one is longer than 3-4 words, which specify the product in a very detailed way.
-If you include very specific longtail keyword on your listing that includes, there is a good chance that you will ranking highly for those keywords.
+A ‘long tail’ search term is the one that is longer than 3-4 words, and specifies the product in a very detailed way.
+If you include very specific longtail keyword on your listing, there is a good chance that you will be ranking higher for those keywords.

 2. Avoid Highly Seasonal Products